Text-to-3D Generation using Jensen-Shannon Score Distillation: Experimental Results

 We conducted empirical experiments using a toy diffusion model to analyze the optimization behavior of our proposed objective.
 We illustrate the convergence of the optimization, demonstrating its gradient stability and trajectory diversity.

-\textbf{Gradient Stability.} We trained a simple diffusion model on a dataset of eight clusters of samples drawn from a mixture of eight two-dimensional Gaussian distributions.
+\hd{Gradient Stability.} We trained a simple diffusion model on a dataset of eight cluster samples drawn from a mixture of eight two-dimensional Gaussian distributions.
 We then performed optimization using JSD and SDS to sample a data point toward a specific cluster.
 Each cluster is considered a class, which will be used for classifier-free guidance during score distillation.
 We examine the value of the estimated score and the control variate (the left and right term in the gradient in Eq.~\ref{eq:simple-jsd}).
-The result is in Fig.~\ref{fig:exam-ns-ns}.
-It can be observed that both terms are positively correlated, making the gradient values close to zero, hence reducing variances and stabilizing the optimization.
+It can be observed that both terms are positively correlated, making the gradient values close to zero, hence reducing variances and stabilizing the optimization (Fig.~\ref{fig:exam-ns-ns}).

-\textbf{Gradient Trajectory Diversity.}
+\hd{Gradient Trajectory Diversity.}

 Figure~\ref{fig:1ddiff-sample} illustrates the gradient trajectory from the same initialization, comparing between SDS and our gradients from JSD.
 It can be seen that our method has more diverse trajectories, resulting in different modes.